Consumer Information Disclosure

 Available Counseling, Treatment, Rehabilitation, and Re-entry Programs:

 Individuals with alcohol abuse issues are recommended to find a local Alcoholics Anonymous Support Group.
-The following institutions are also recommended to find locally available support services: National Institute on Alcohol Abuse and Alcoholism, the National Council on Alcoholism and Drug Dependence, and the Substance Abuse and Mental Health Services Administration.
+The following institutions are also recommended to find locally available support services: National Institute on Alcohol Abuse and Alcoholism, and the Substance Abuse and Mental Health Services Administration.